DevCycleHQ/devcycle-docs/docs/best-practices/migration.md

 Ensure all your flagging data is ported from your existing Provider to DevCycle.
 This involves transferring flag definitions, user targeting rules, and any associated metadata.

-The DevCycle team has even build a [Feature Importer](https://docs.devcycle.com/integrations/feature-importer) to help with this process that is open source and customizable to import flags from either internal or 3rd party platforms.
+The DevCycle team has even built a [Feature Importer](https://docs.devcycle.com/integrations/feature-importer) to help with this process that is open source and can be customized to import flags from either internal or 3rd party platforms.

 ### Step 5.
 Monitor and Log